mwguerra/email-security-manager/README.md

 - [Marcelo W. Guerra](https://github.com/mwguerra)
 - [All Contributors](../../contributors)

+## Special Thanks

+Special thanks to the [Beer and Code Laravel Community](https://github.com/beerandcodeteam) for all the support, feedback, and great discussions that helped shape this package.
+Their dedication to sharing knowledge and fostering collaboration in the Laravel ecosystem is truly inspiring. 🍺👨‍💻

 ## About

 I'm a software engineer specializing in Laravel and PHP development.
 Visit [mwguerra.com](https://mwguerra.com) to learn more about my work.